Q: Do you wholesale to retail outlets, galleries or cafes?

 Q: May I place a direct order?

 A: Yes.
 My ability to meet orders does depend on current workload but I can give you a sense of time frame once contact has been made.
 Please be aware nothing happens quickly when it comes to ceramics made by hand.
-Send an inquiry through the message form in the contact page.
+Send an inquiry via the custom orders page under SHOP to receive a direct ordering catalogue.

 Q: Do you post internationally?